-Handouts/Meeting Packets: Documents will be securely distributed to committee members prior to the meeting date, with sufficient time for provider review of meeting materials, as applicable.
+Handouts/Meeting Packets: Documents will be securely distributed to committee members prior to the meeting date, with sufficient time to review meeting materials, as applicable.
+Decision Authority:

-The HEGC is authorized by the Quality Improvement Committee to make all decisions to promote health equity.
+The HEDC is authorized by the Quality Improvement Committee to make all decisions to promote health equity.

-- ▶ Decisions are made by consensus. - ► Individuals are responsible to raise any concerns/issues at the committee meetings.
+- Decisions are made by consensus. - Individuals are responsible to raise any concerns/issues at the committee meetings.